COVID-19 and your visit to Point Pelee National Park

 - Marsh Boardwalk and Marsh Tower

-- Washrooms available at Blue heron picnic area, White Pine picnic area, Visitor Centre and the Tip.
+- Washrooms only available at Northwest Beach (weekends only), Blue heron picnic area, White Pine picnic area, the Visitor Centre, and the Tip (portajons).

-- Camp Henry oTENTik sites are currently closed, and will remain closed for the duration of the provincial lockdown.
+- Camp Henry oTENTik sites are currently closed, and will remain closed for the duration of the provincewide emergency brake.

 - Group camping facilities remain closed.